 It is instructive to compare the fractonic dynamics with that of a dissipative system.
 To do so, consider a simple one-dimensional classical damped oscillator given by

-The trajectories of \cref{eq:2_dissipative} are shown in the top row of \cref{fig:2_dissipation} in the over-damped limit, $\mu > 2 \sqrt{k m}$ for various initial configurations.
-We see that the particle slows down with time and eventually becomes immobile.
-This dynamics is qualitatively the same as that of two-particles discussed in \cref{sec:2particles} whose trajectories in the reduced coordinates are shown in the bottom row of \cref{fig:2_dissipation} for comparison.
-The crucial difference is that in the case of the dissipative particle, momentum is related to velocity in the usual way-- $p = m\dot{x}$ whereas in the case of fractons, it is not.
+whose trajectories are shown in the top row of \cref{fig:2_dissipation} in the over-damped limit, $\mu > 2 \sqrt{k m}$ and for various initial initial conditions.
+We observe the well-known behaviour: the particle slows down in time and eventually becomes immobile.
+At a superficial level, this dynamics is qualitatively the same as that of two-particles discussed in \cref{sec:2particles} whose trajectories in the reduced coordinates are shown in the bottom row of \cref{fig:2_dissipation} for comparison.
+The crucial difference is that in the dissipative case, momentum is related to velocity in the usual way-- $p = m\dot{x}$ whereas in the case of fractons, it is not.

-Dissipative dynamics is accompanied by the presence of attractors in configuration (position, velocity) space-- as $t \rightarrow \infty$, all trajectories of the dissipative particle shown in \cref{fig:2_dissipation} approach the same point $(x,\dot{x}) = (a,0)$ as shown in \cref{fig:2_dissipation_attrctor}.
-For dipole conserving systems on the other hand, as shown in \cref{fig:2_dissipation_attrctor}, the two classes of trajectories described above correspond to two types of fixed points.
-The first, at the origin $(q_1,\dot{q}_1) = \left(0 , 0 \right)$ is a \emph{center}~\cite{Strogatz2018nonlinear} which is surrounded by negative energy oscillatory trajectories.
-The second, remarkably, are attractors at $(q_1,\dot{q}_1) \approx \left(\pm \frac{a}{\sqrt{2}} , 0 \right)$ where fractonic trajectories terminate.
-These are surprising because Liouville's theorem forbids such attractors in (position-momentum) phase space for Hamiltonian systems.
-For ordinary (dipole non-conserving) Hamiltonian systems with $p = m \dot{x}$, this implies that there are also no attractors in (position-velocity) configuration space.
-For fractonic trajectories in dipole conserving systems however, we see that the absence of attractors in phase space does not translate into the absence of attractors in configuration space.
+Dissipative dynamics is characterized by the presence of attractors in configuration (position, velocity) space: as $t \rightarrow \infty$, all trajectories approach the same global attractor $(x,\dot{x}) = (a,0)$ as shown in \cref{fig:2_dissipation_attrctor}.
+However, for our dipole-conserving systems shown in \cref{fig:2_dissipation_attrctor}, the two classes of trajectories described above correspond to two types of fixed points.
+The first one at the origin $(q_1,\dot{q}_1) = \left(0 , 0 \right)$ is a \emph{center}~\cite{Strogatz2018nonlinear} which is surrounded by negative energy oscillatory trajectories.
+The second type of trajectories are, remarkably, attractors located at $(q_1,\dot{q}_1) \approx \left(\pm \frac{a}{\sqrt{2}} , 0 \right)$ where all fractonic trajectories terminate.
+These trajectories are surprising because Liouville's theorem forbids such attractors in (position-momentum) phase space for Hamiltonian systems.
+Indeed, for ordinary (dipole non-conserving) Hamiltonian systems with $p = m \dot{x}$, Liouville's theorem implies that there are no attractors in (position-velocity) configuration space.
+However, for fractonic trajectories in dipole-conserving systems, we observe that the absence of attractors in phase space does not translate into the absence of attractors in configuration space.
 The key here is to realise that these attractors in configuration space are distinct trajectories in phase space.